Sample Chapters

 As he rounds the corner onto Russel Street, he pulls out his phone, swipes for Marcus’s number.
 His call goes straight to voicemail.
 Breathing hard, he leaves a message, tells his friend what has happened, asks him to go to the Palmer Carston playground and help the police.
 Right away, as soon as he possibly can.

-Racing home, his eyes probe the long, narrow street, leaping from one pedestrian to the next, searching for a hint of Evie.
+While he runs, his eyes probe the long, narrow street, leaping from one pedestrian to the next, searching for a hint of Evie.
 A five-minute walk home, a two-minute run.
 A slight curve of the street hides his house.
 Maybe she’s there, just around the bend.
 She knows the way.
-They’ve walked this route, hand-in-hand, hundreds of times.
+They’ve walked this route hundreds of times.

 Legs burning, on the brink of giving out, he sees Charlotte’s face in the cold glow of the flashlight.
 Her pale cheekbone, and lying next to it, a stuffed bunny.
-Just like one Evie has, but smeared with dirt.
+Same one Evie has.

 Through the blue front door of his house, the shock of airconditioned air wicks sweat from his body.
 He yells for Evie, for Keira.
 Nobody answers.
 A stillness hangs in the entranceway.
 Something is off.
-In the living room, the coffee table lies clear, Evie’s artwork gone, no colored pencils.
-Her bunny no longer on the floor where she left it.
+In the living room, the coffee table lies clear, Evie’s artwork gone, no colored markers.
+Her bunny that she dressed in an art apron and pretended was her assistant is no longer on the floor where she left it.
 Only a couple of postcards adorn the chrome doors of the fridge, none of Evie’s drawings.

 Keira rarely tidies…

 He calls out again, his feet thundering up the steps.
-After rounding the landing, he flies into Evie’s bedroom, except there is no bed, no dresser, no bookcase crammed with toys and children’s books.
-No walls with the jungle animals Lill painted.
-In their place, blank cream walls, a desk, a computer monitor, a bookcase with paperbacks, a windowsill with a couple of fuzzy cacti.
+After rounding the landing, he flies into Evie’s bedroom, except there is no bed, no dresser, no bookcase crammed with art supplies and children’s books.
+The night sky with its blazing stars and planets that Lill painted on the walls is gone.
+They are blank cream now, and the room is filled with a desk, a computer monitor, a bookcase with paperbacks, a windowsill with a couple of fuzzy cacti.

 He’s in the wrong house.